DataONEorg/d1_python/d1_mn_generic/doc/source/testing.rst

 Uploading test objects
 ~~~~~~~~~~~~~~~~~~~~~~

-The create() call accept a :term:`vendor specific extension` called
+The create() call accept a :term:`vendor specific extensions` called
 VENDOR_TEST_OBJECT.
 When this parameter is provided, the system metadata for
 the object is accepted without any information being added or overwritten by
 the MN.